Aayushi-0117/Digital-literacy-project/README.md

 # Learning Outcome
 This project helped me understand digital literacy as a blend of technical skills, professional communication, and online safety.
 It strengthened my ability to design resources, build a digital portfolio, collaborate online, and raise awareness about cybercrime.
 As a Digital Ambassador, I am now better prepared to guide peers in using technology ethically, safely, and effectively.

-Would you like me to also add a short “Getting Started” section (with instructions on how faculty can navigate your repo) so it looks even more professional?